The Right Homeschool Schedule for Kindergarten

 Want to know more about our curriculum choices and why we do these specific subjects?
 Read: Homeschooling Kindergarten | What Subjects to Teach

-Mondays are Field Trip Day
+Mondays are Co-Op or Field Trip Day

-We go somewhere fun and educational every Monday!
 We all look forward to it, and the boys always learn something.
 Learning is happening all the time.
 You could go to the same place every Monday and your kids would still learn something each time!
 They would dive deeper into subjects and the information would be meaningful.

 Where We Go on Field Trip Days:

-- Local STEAM hand-on museum for kids
+- Local STEAM hands-on museum for kids

 - State Park